 You see, when a miner gets to add a block to the blockchain, they pick up what’s known as a block reward.
 They also get to keep all the fees that were included with the transactions that they added to the blockchain.
 The promise of ETH coins every time you get to add a new block to the chain creates a powerful financial incentive for miners to mine on the Ethereum blockchain.

 What is an Ethereum Mining Rig?

-You can actually mine Ethereum on a regular gaming computer.
-However, to make it as efficient as possible, you can build a unit that’s only purpose is to mine Ethereum.
+You can mine Ethereum on a regular gaming computer.
+However, to make it as efficient as possible, you can build a unit that’s the only purpose is to mine Ethereum.
 This takes a bit of time and isn’t particularly cheap.
 It does mean that you are mining Ethereum much more efficiently than if you were just using a standard computer system though.

 An Ethereum mining rig (as these purpose-built units are called) are all-in-one computer systems that have been designed and built to mine Ethereum (or other cryptocurrencies).

 8 GPU GTX 1060 Ethereum Mining Rig | Source: unitexmart

 The most important components of an Ethereum mining rig are the power supply unit and the GPUs themselves.
 GPU stands for the graphics processing unit.
 They’re what gives high-end gaming computers the capability of running the spectacular graphics of modern PC games.
 They’re also great for making many guesses at the hashes of Ethereum blocks in as short a time as possible.

 Ethereum mining rigs usually have at least two of these GPUs.
 However, they can house many more.
 How many you decide to go for will depend on your budget for building your mining rig.
 Of course, the more GPUs you have, the larger (and more expensive) the power supply needs to be.
 On top of this, you will need many more additional components to make the whole thing work.

 What You Will Need to Build an Ethereum Mining Rig